hashadar/fintracker-v1/README.md

 ## Development

-The codebase has been refactored for maintainability and consistency:
+The codebase is fully standardized:

 - **Design System**: Centralized design tokens and reusable UI components
 - **Chart System**: Modular chart creation with wrapper functions for common patterns
 - **Layout Components**: Consistent page layouts across all dashboard pages
+- **Configuration & Validation**: All business logic, formatting, and chart styling are managed in config and design tokens, with automatic validation
 - **Code Organization**: Clean separation of concerns with dedicated modules

 ## License